275 Gallon Food Grade IBC Tote Chester County PA

 IBC Tote Rainwater Harvesting And Filtering Examples And Ideas

-Using 3" PVC pipe and fittings to construct your own rainwater filtering device is much cheaper than purchasing the name brand filtering systems like the Leaf Filter and First Flush Diverter.
+Using 3" PVC pipe and fittings to construct your own rainwater filtering device is much cheaper than purchasing the name brand filtering systems like the Leaf Filter and First Flush Diverter that have issues and are probably not worth the effort or cost.

 The problem we found with the Leaf Filter and First Flush Diverter is the cost firstmost and the fact that both systems waste precious water due to spillage and drainage issues where a 3" custom tube with filter wastes no water for a lot less money.